 Though it may sound alarmist, spreading the word about Canadian super pigs (and feral hogs in general) is key, as more awareness around the threat posed by this invasive species can help to mitigate it—saving countless ecosystems from potential injury or eradication.

-, and report any sightings right away.
+In the meantime, hone your identification skills, and report any sightings right away.